aws-samples/aws-modernization-with-circleci/content/080_module_4/85_build_workflow.md

 {{<highlight yaml>}}
 workflows:
-  scan_deploy:
+  build:
     jobs:
       - run_tests
       - scan_app
-      - create_ecr_repo
+      - build_docker_image
-      - build_push_docker_image:
+      - deploy_aws_ecs:
           requires:
-            - create_ecr_repo
-      - create_deploy_app_runner:
-          requires:
-            - build_push_docker_image
+            - build_docker_image
       - smoketest_deployment:
           requires:
-            - create_deploy_app_runner
+            - deploy_aws_ecs
       - approve_destroy:
           type: approval
           requires:
             - smoketest_deployment
-      - destroy_ecr:
+      - destroy_aws_ecs:
           requires:
             - approve_destroy
-      - destroy_app_runner:
-          requires:
-            - approve_destroy
 {{</highlight>}}

-**workflows:** scan_deploy: block defines a CircleCI workflow that will define the jobs to execute and how they're executed.
+**workflows:** *build:* block defines a CircleCI workflow that will define the jobs to execute and how they're executed.
 The *scan_deploy* is the an identifier/name for the workflow.
 A CircleCI pipeline can execute multiple workflows but in this workshop you define only one.

 **jobs:** this key defines the list of jobs that will be executed in this pipeline.
 The jobs listed in this workflow are the jobs you defined throughout this workshop, with the exception of the **- approve_destroy:** job.